functionland/docs/docs/release/testnet-alpha.md

 ## What to expect

-The software we are delivering to you today can give you an idea of how the Fotos mobile app will backup and store your photos to the Box.
+The software we are delivering to you today can give you an idea of how the Fotos mobile app will back up and store your photos to the Box.

-Once you have everything setup you should have two Boxes talking to each other running on your host machine.
+Once you have everything set up, you should have two Boxes talking to each other running on your host machine.

 You should be able to upload your media using Fotos from your mobile phone to one of the Boxes encrypted with a key from your own wallet.

 You can verify that the photos are in fact synced to both Boxes and that you are able to view them on a different device.

 You can also get an idea of how a decentralized identity might be generated from your and your friend' wallets in order to enable sharing of photos with each other.

+Lastly, you can get a first glimpse of how backing up files (that you uploaded with Fotos) will cause rewards to be generated for you on the Fula testnet blockchain.

 ## Requirements